 But other options include the Bleu Burger, Swiss Mushroom Burger, BBQ Beach Burger (smoked pork, mustard BBQ, cole slaw), and the Stars and Stripes (lettuce, tomato, onion, American cheese).
 And all of the sandwiches come with your choice of waffle fries, sweet potato fries, tater tots, or cole slaw.

 The Happy Hour (4-7) and Late Night (10-midnight) menu offerings include house-smoked Wings, available in Hot, Mustard BBQ, or Honey BBQ, and their Smoked Chicken or Pork Sandwich.

 The vibe here differs slightly depending on whether you want to watch a game and hang out at the bar inside, or sit outside and play Giant Jenga or cornhole.
 The outdoor crowd can get a little bit rowdier as the game of removing and stacking large pieces of rectangular wood heats up.
 (It’s more intense than it sounds).

 Inside is pretty laid back, with several bar games like pool and darts to keep you busy whether you’re waiting on food or just hanging out.

 Have you been to Atlas Tap House?
-Tell other visitors what you thought below:
+Add your opinion below: